2nd Arkansas Infantry Regiment (Confederate): Organization

-Two of the regiment's officers, Thomas C. Hindman and Daniel C. Govan, were promoted to general.
+Two of the regiment's officers, Thomas C. Hindman and Daniel C. Govan, were promoted to general.Thomas Carmichael Hindman was a prominent attorney and Democratic politician prior to the Civil War.
 Hindman would later be wounded in action and receive a promotion to major general, ending the war as Arkansas' highest-ranking officer.

 Battles

 The unit moved from Pittman's Ferry in northeast Arkansas to Kentucky.
 In October 1861, General Albert Sidney Johnston assumed command of Army of Central Kentucky, and Brigadier General Hardee was promoted to major general and given command of a division, which included the 2nd Arkansas.
 Colonel Hindman was reassigned to brigade command.
 When Hindman was promoted to brigadier general on September 28, 1861, and the command of the regiment fell to Lieutenant Colonel Bocage.
 Lieutenant Colonel Bocage resigned on November 23, 1861.
 The unit was involved in an engaged at Rowlett's Station, Kentucky, on December 17, 1861.

 After the losses of Fort Henry and Fort Donelson in February 1862, Confederate General Albert Sidney Johnston withdrew his forces into western Tennessee, northern Mississippi, and Alabama to reorganize.
 On March 29, 1862, the Army of Central Kentucky was merged into the Army of Mississippi in preparation for the Battle of Shiloh.

 Assigned to Hindman's (later Liddell's) brigade, Army of Mississippi in March, 1862 where it participated in the Battle of Shiloh on April 6–7, 1862 and in the Corinth Campaign from April through June of that year.
 As a result of losses in the Battle of Shiloh, Companies C and E were disbanded and consolidated with other companies.
 A new Company C was recruited from Marianna, Arkansas and a new Company E was formed from members of the 11th Arkansas Infantry Regiment who had escaped capture at the fall of Island Number Ten.